gudyfte/Tanks-Wars-Game/README.md

 2nd step: java TanksGame/tanksGame

 How to play the game:
 This game is a two player game.
-Both players can play from the same computer.
+Both players can play from the same computer.Player one represents first tank.
+Player two represents second tank.

 Player One controls are:
 * A: Rotate left